thetronjohnson/slate-ink/content/blog/what-is-markdown.md

 ### Easy to Learn

 One of the most significant advantages of Markdown is its simplicity.
 The syntax is straightforward, making it easy for anyone to pick up.
 You don't need to know complex coding languages or formatting rules.
 For instance, to create a heading, you simply add a hash symbol (#) before your text.
+To learn more about text formatting in Markdown, check out our guide on [how to format text in Markdown](https://slate.ink/blog/format-text-in-markdown).

 ### Versatile Formatting Options